intel-analytics/BigDL-2.x/pyzoo/zoo/examples/friesian/feature/README.md

 * input_folder: Path to the folder of parquet files.
 * frequency_limit: Categories with a count/frequency below frequency_limit will be omitted from
  the encoding.
 For instance, '15', '_c14:15,_c15:16', etc. We recommend using "15" when you preprocess the whole 1TB dataset.
+Default: 15.